elizabethgarza/Avocado-Classifier/README.md

 **Some tips:**

   - Feel free to experiment with different `number_of_iterations` and `learning_rate`s.
 Numbers will vary depending on the fruit you choose to train your model to classify.
+  - `number_of_iterations` that have worked for me fall within the range 2000-8000.
+  - `learning_rate`s that have worked for me fall vary quite a bit.
+I have been starting with .0005, and then I adjust as I see fit.
+If I see a spike upwards after the first 100 iterations, I know that I need to lower the `learning_rate`.
   - It will take between 2-3 minutes for the program to run with a data set of ~300 images and 2000 iterations.